-This term, he has come under pressure, although his side bounced back from three successive defeats by winning 22-0 at Castleford and were fourth in the table ahead of their Magic Weekend meeting with Warrington.
+This term, he has come under pressure, although his side bounced back from three successive defeats by winning 22-0 at Castleford and are fourth in the table ahead of a Magic Weekend meeting with Warrington on Sunday.

 Chairman Ian Lenagan said: “Adrian should be really proud of his three years in charge.

-“After initially being appointed on a one-year contract, Adrian earned two more years and won the League Leaders’ trophy, coming agonisingly close to winning the Super League Grand Final in 2020 (Wigan went down 8-4 to St Helens).
+“After initially being appointed on a one-year contract, he earned two more years and won the league leaders’ trophy, coming agonisingly close to winning the Super League Grand Final in 2020 (Wigan went down 8-4 to St Helens).